From Las Vegas to Zion National Park: 4 Best Ways to Get There

 Free shuttle buses in Zion National Park

 Highlights: Full-day guided tour with time for independent exploration.
-Transportation and park fees included
+Transportation and park fees are included.

 You'll get to see the Virgin River Gorge outside the park and the incredible sandstone cliffs inside.
 The guide will give you an itinerary to explore popular destinations in the park on your own including Emerald Pools, Riverside Walk, and Weeping Rock.

-The full-day tour, done in a luxury SUV or mini-bus, starts with a pickup at your hotel in Las Vegas at 6am, followed by a drive to Zion National Park.
-The drive takes about three hours, and a continental to-go breakfast is served en-route.
+The full-day tour, done in an SUV or mini-bus, starts with a pickup at your hotel in Las Vegas at 6am, followed by a drive to Zion National Park.
+The drive takes about three hours, and a continental to-go breakfast is served en route.
 You spend an hour exploring Zion on a guided drive, and you get some time at the park's visitor center.

 The Narrows, Zion National Park